HomeBoss is a software project adapted from the AddressBook-Level3 project created by the SE-EDU initiative.

 are hidden.

-Test Case: logout extra
+Test Case: logout extra or other extra arguments.

 Expected: Similar to previous.